nodatime/nodatime/www/unstable/userguide/localdate-patterns.md

     <tr>
       <td><code>y</code> or <code>yy</code></td>
       <td>
-        Two digit absolute year with an optional leading <code>-</code> sign; a single <code>y</code> allows up to two digits to be parsed, but formats only one digit where possible.
+        Two digit absolute year, in the range 0-99; a single <code>y</code> allows up to two digits to be parsed, but formats only one digit where possible.
 When parsing, the "base century" is chosen from the template value; if the two-digit year is greater than 30, the corresponding year in the previous century is used.
         Note that when formatting, no checking is performed to ensure that the year will be parsed to the same value.
 (For example, 1725 would be formatted as 25 but parsed as 2025.)
+Negative absolute years are coalesced into 2-digit year numbers in a way which maintains chronological ordering - so for example, 95BC is absolute -94; that will be formatted as `06`.
+The following yaear (94BC) is absolute -93; that will be formatted as `07`.
+This is documented for completeness; it is *strongly* recommended that you do not use `y` or `yy` with dates which may have negative absolute years.
       </td>
       <td>
 	    Assuming a template value of 2000 (the default):